Logoi-Linguistics/Logoi-Linguistics/README.md

         " degrees Fahrenheit."

 ;
+; 'equal?/Natural/Natural'
-; 'equal?/Natural/Natural' is a Function which determines the equality of two Natural numbers.
+; is a Function that determines the equality of two Natural numbers.
 ;

 Name/Value